WebAssembly/wasi-crypto/witx/witx-0.10/wasi_ephemeral_crypto.md

 > An expiration date is mandatory.
 >
 > On success, the secret identifier is put into `$secret_id` if it fits into `$secret_id_max_len` bytes.
-> If the supplied ouptut buffer is too small, `$overflow` is returned.
+> If the supplied output buffer is too small, `$overflow` is returned.
 >
 > If this function is not supported by the host the `$unsupported_feature` error is returned.